FeatherFramework/feather-admin/README.md

 - Apply permanent or temporary account bans
 - Browse, search, inspect, and revoke currently active bans
 - Convert serious player reports into durable staff cases with priorities, ownership, linked records, and resolutions
+- Add account-scoped internal player notes with immutable edit history and Staff Case linking
 - Accept persistent player reports that staff can claim, release, investigate, and close
 - See online or offline status directly on player search results
 - Revoke active bans from the in-game menu
 - Block banned accounts before they enter the server
-- Add or remove dollars, gold, tokens, and experience
 - Give configured inventory items to online players with quantity and capacity checks
+- Inspect online or offline Character inventories, review instance metadata, and remove items through guarded confirmation
+- Issue unique weapons and grant mapped ammunition to online or offline characters through Feather Weapons and Feather Inventory
 - Restore a player's saved character model, clothing, and appearance
 - Use clearly grouped Teleportation, Character Management, Player Tools, and Special Effects pages
 - Toggle god mode, invisibility, infinite stamina, and noclip